davepinch/pinchy.cc/content/topics/people/s/steve-jobs/great-idea-thank-you/blog.hayman.net.md

 ---
 title: "From: Steve Jobs.
-Great idea, thank you."
+Great idea, thank you. (blog.hayman.net)"
 excerpt: >-
   Now that I’ve been retired for a couple of days, I think I can finally tell this story of how I was – very briefly – steve@next.com great idea, thank you of: Steve Jobs